 Trained 2011 Horse of the Year Havre de Grace, who won nine races in 16 starts and earned $2,586,175.

 Took a year off from training in 2010.
 During his leave, he reversed roles with his wife, Cindy, who has been his assistant.
 With her at the helm, the Jones barn won 35 races, including the Gazelle (G1) with No Such Word.
 Cindy also managed the operation in 2014 after Larry – who often gallops many of the stable’s horses – was severely injured in a training accident in April at Delaware Park.

 Won the 2008 Big Sport of Turfdom Award from the Turf Publicists of America.

-Before he became a successful Thoroughbred trainer, Larry was a commercial farmer in Hopkinsville, Ky., growing corn, tobacco and soybeans and raising cattle and hogs.
+Before he became a successful Thoroughbred trainer, Larry was a commercial farmer in Hopkinsville, Kentucky, who grew corn, tobacco and soybeans and raised cattle and hogs.